AdobeDocs/analytics-learn.en/help/analysis-workspace/visualizations/positive-negative-map-theme.md

 The new positive/negative color theme allows you to clearly depict positive versus negative numbers on a [!UICONTROL map].
 This new theme will also respect any polarity changes you make when you set up the event (in Admin) or create it in [!UICONTROL calculated metrics].

 >[!VIDEO](https://video.tv.adobe.com/v/23127/?quality=12)

+>[!INFO]
+>
+> This video is part of a course: [Using Visualizations to Tell your Data Stories](https://experienceleague.adobe.com/?recommended=Analytics-U-1-2021.1.visualizations), available for free on Experience League!